-Take your time and enjoy the ride along the side of beautiful Lake Dunstan, and visit the shops, and cafes either end at Cromwell and Clyde.
+Take your time and enjoy the ride along the side of beautiful Lake Dunstan, and visit the shops, and cafes either end at Cromwell or Clyde.

-If you are not a confident rider this trail is not recommended for you.
-There are several climbs, with switchbacks along with blind corners, drop-offs and the trail is also bi-directional.
+If you are not a confident rider this cycle trail is not recommended for you.
+There are several climbs, with switchbacks along with blind corners, drop-offs, and the trail is also bi-directional.